ricalbr/femto2/README.md

 Here a brief example on how to use the library.

-First, import all the required packages
+First, import all the required modules

 ```python
 from femto.device import Device